Evan Fournier: New York Knicks (2021–2024)

 On 17 August 2021, the New York Knicks acquired Fournier in a sign-and-trade deal with the Celtics.
 On 20 October, Fournier made his Knicks debut, tying a career-high 32 points in a 138–134 double overtime win over his former team, the Boston Celtics.
 On 6 January 2022, Fournier surpassed that career-high, scoring 41 points behind ten three-pointers, along with eight rebounds, in a 108–105 victory over the Celtics.
 On 23 March, in a 121–106 win over the Charlotte Hornets, he broke the Knicks' record of most 3-pointers made in a season, surpassing John Starks' record set in 1995 (217).

 Detroit Pistons (2024)

 On 8 February 2024, Fournier, Ryan Arcidiacono, Malachi Flynn, Quentin Grimes and two second-round picks were traded to the Detroit Pistons in exchange for Bojan Bogdanović and Alec Burks.

 Olympiacos (2024–present)

 On 2 September 2024, Fournier signed with Greek club Olympiacos of the Greek Basket League and the EuroLeague for three years.
 In his debut season, Fournier was named to the All-EuroLeague Team, after averaging 15.8 points in the league with the Reds.
 He led Olympiacos to the Final Four in Abu Dhabi.
 There, Fournier scored a game-high 31 points in the semifinal against Monaco, but was unable to avoid the defeat.
 Fournier won the Greek championship with Olympiacos in 2025.

 On 26 July 2025, Fournier signed a contract extension through 2028 with an increased salary.

+On 26 March 2026, Fournier received a one-game suspension and a fine by the Greek Basketball League following his ejection in the 15 March game after a verbal altercation with a courtside fan.